angularlicious/angularlicious/angularlicious-workspace/libs/rules-engine/README.md

 ```

 ## Adding Rules to the ValidationContext
-Using an initialzied [ValidationContext] object, you can add rules using a Fluent API syntax.
+Using an initialized [ValidationContext] object, you can add rules using a Fluent API syntax.
 The following example uses existing rules.

 A rule requires: